Pithikos/rest-framework-roles/README.md

     }
 ```

-In this case the user can only update their information as long as they don't update their email.
+In the above example the user can only update their information only while not trying to update their email.

 > You can put all these functions inside a new file *granting.py* or just keep them close to the views, depending on what makes sense for your case.
-It's **important to not mix them with the roles** though to keeps things clean; a role identifies someone making the request.
-Granting determines if the person fitting tha role should be granted permission for their request.
+It's **important to not mix them with the roles** though to keeps things clean; (1) a role identifies someone making the request while (2) granting determines if the person fitting tha role should be granted permission for their request.

-> Also keep in mind that someone can fit multiple roles.
+> Keep in mind that someone can fit multiple roles.
 E.g. `admin` is also a user (unless you change the implementation of `is_user` and `is_admin`).

 Optimizing role checking